-Registration for Kindergarten is held during the month of February.
-All interested parents are invited to a special “Kindergarten Parents Night” where they will be presented with information concerning the philosophy of the Kindergarten program as it pertains to admission and curriculum.
+Registration for Kindergarten is held during December and January.
+Parents of registered children are invited to a special “Kindergarten Parent Night” where they will be presented with more detailed information about the Kindergarten program.
 There will be an opportunity to visit the classroom and ask questions of the Kindergarten teachers as well as the principal of the school.
-Those parents who have children of kindergarten age must follow the age guidelines set by the Diocese/ Saint Joseph School in accordance with state guidelines.
+Those parents who have children of kindergarten age must follow the age guidelines set by the Diocese and Saint Joseph Grade School in accordance with state guidelines.

 V. First Grade Entrance Requirements

 Indiana compulsory education begins when a child is officially enrolled in school or the school year of the child’s 7th birthday, whichever is earlier.
 Students enrolling in a diocesan school after successfully attending kindergarten in another accredited school that has different age requirements shall be allowed to continue in school without interruption because of chronological age.

 Children with exceptional educational needs requiring special class placement are accepted if their needs can be reasonably accommodated in the school.
 Initial enrollment should be on a tentative basis with the understanding that in the event the exceptional needs of the child cannot be reasonably accommodated by the school, the custodial parents or guardians will agree to enroll their child in another school system which can accommodate the special needs of exceptional children.